Rejoice-Okafor/AWS-Identity-and-Access-Mangement-Project/README.md

 11.Review your budgets for any errors and then click create.
 You just created your first AWS Budget.
 Below is an image of a newly created AWS Budget.
 ![Awsbudgets](https://user-images.githubusercontent.com/112861600/191037833-0f537444-9886-46e5-b2ac-15231427a9ef.png)

+# Creating Users, Groups and Roles Using Identity and Access Managemnt

+## Creating Users